jmzii/passw-generator/README.md

-Simple password generator with react js
+Simple password generator with React and JavaScript.
+My first touch of learning React.